BENNI-GITHUB/project-01-Benni-Builder/README.md

     * Microsoft Edge
     * Google Chrome
 #### Am I Responsive?
-When there were devices/browsers that I didn't have access to, I used "amiresponsive" website to make sure that the site was responsive.
+When there were devices/browsers that I didn't have access to, I used [amiresponsive website](https://amiresponsive.co.uk/)  to make sure that the site was responsive.

 ### Third-Party Testing
 One of the most helpful ways for me to test throughout his projects was to have a few different people test the site on various devices.
 I chose a slect group based on their various ages/backgrounds to be able to recieve well-rounded feedback.